usnews/brightspot-cms/docs/documentation/search-dari.md

 }
 {% endhighlight %}</div>

-If we want to boost the designated label field in an object, it must be `@Indexed`.
-Our new boosted search for the headline field in our Article will include `search.boostLabels(5.0);`
+If you want to boost the designated label field in an object, it must be `@Indexed`.
+The new boosted search for the headline field in the Article will include `search.boostLabels(5.0);`

 <div class="highlight">{% highlight java %}
 Search search = new Search();